meltano/meltano/docs/docs/reference/command-line-interface.md

   - `loader-config`: Dump the loader [config file](https://hub.meltano.com/singer/spec#config-files) that would be passed to the target's executable using the `--config` option.

   Like any standard output, the dumped content can be [redirected](<https://en.wikipedia.org/wiki/Redirection_(computing)>) to a file using `>`, e.g. `meltano el ... --dump=state > state.json`.

+- A `--[no-]install` option can be passed to control whether or not to install the plugins to the project before running, if required (default: `--install`).

 #### Examples